Submitty/submitty.github.io/_docs/sysadmin/course_creation.md

    addgroup course01_tas_www
    ```

-   If you are keeping old assignments around for comparison purposes, you may also want to add a group of just those that need access to the archives
+   If you are keeping old assignments around for comparison purposes, you may also want to add a group of just
+   those that need access to the archives

    ```
    addgroup course01_archive
    ```

-   Our policy is that all current / recent / future instructors for a course are in the archive group.
-And permissions for all folders and files from old semesters are changed to allow read only access by the archive group.
-If a head TA will be running plagiarism detection or needs access to old files, the head TA will be added to the archive group for that semester.
-But by default head TAs are not added to the archive group.
+   Our policy is that all current / recent / future instructors for a course are in the archive group and permissions
+   for all folders and files from old semesters are changed to allow read only access by the archive group.
+If a head
+   TA will be running plagiarism detection or needs access to old files, the head TA will be added to the archive
+   group for that semester, but by default head TAs are not added to the archive group.

 4. Add the instructors into the course groups: